RELATIONAL TRAUMA

 Physical restoration.
 Sleep, movement, time outside.
 These are not self-indulgent add-ons.
 They are part of the biological machinery of recovery.
 Vicarious trauma lives in the nervous system, and nervous system recovery requires body-level attention.

 Community.
 The antidote to the isolation that vicarious trauma creates is connection with people who understand the work.
 Whether that’s a consultation group, close colleagues, or a therapist who works with clinicians — you need witness and reflection, not just more solo self-management.
+The research is clear that social support is one of the strongest protective factors against vicarious trauma accumulation.
+It is not optional.
+It is part of the clinical intervention.

 Both/And: You Don’t Have to Choose Between Ambition and Authenticity